bennchong/mobile/docs/README.md

 Settings and Camera are StackNavigator, allowing them to switch stacks between the above pages, while the profile tab has only just one page.

-To note, PreviewProfile uses components that are common with screens under ProfileTab.
+> Note: PreviewProfile uses components that are common with screens under ProfileTab.

-## Profile Tab Overview
+## 👱 Profile Tab Overview

 ![alt text](ProfileOverview.png "Profile Overview")